+352 2456-1

 Castelmola

 This small village overlooking Taormina from Mount Tauro offers a breathtaking view of the sea and Mount Etna.
-Considered one of the most beautiful villages in Sicily, it was built around a castle dating back to the Norman period.
-Its structure and typical streets have retained a medieval character and are clearly worth a stopover.
-Distance to Catania airport: 65 km.
+It was built around a castle dating back to the Norman period and is considered one of the most beautiful villages in Sicily.
+Castelmola's layout and authentic little street have retained its medieval character and make this village well worth a visit.
+Distance to Catania airport: approx. 65 km.

 giardini naxos